CLewR: Curriculum Learning with Restarts for Machine Translation Preference Learning: Appendix

 \subsection{Overview of Performance Gains}

 In Figure \ref{fig:configs_ranking}, we present a detailed analysis on each configuration and its statistical improvements.
-For each model, the most significant increase was obtained by applying CLewR over CPO.
-CLewR over DPO degrades performance, suggesting that our curriculum benefits from more advanced preference algorithms.
+For each model, the most significant increase is obtained by applying CLewR over CPO.
+CLewR over DPO degrades performance, suggesting that our curriculum is more beneficial for advanced preference algorithms.